MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 }
 ```

-__One-off Payment__ will expire in 1 day if it is not accepted or rejected by the user during that time.
+__One-off Payment__ will expire in 1 day if it is not accepted or rejected by the user during that time or automatic reservation failed and user didn't take any action afterwards.

 ##### <a name="oneoffpayments_request-parameters"></a>Request parameters